zFlxw/feuchtigkeitssensor-esp8266/README.md

 ## 📦 Used Items

 -   1x ESP8266-based board (Octopus Board)
--   1x Gravo Moisture Sensor
+-   1x Grove Moisture Sensor

 ## 💁‍♂️ How to use?